-Osteofit is an evidence-based program designed and updated by clinical specialists from BC Women's Hospital & Health Centre's Osteoporosis Program in association with the Bone Health Research Group at the UBC Centre for Hip Health & Mobility.
+Osteofit is an evidence-based program designed and updated by clinical specialists from BC Women's Hospital & Health Centre's former Osteoporosis Program in association with the Bone Health Research Group at the UBC Centre for Hip Health & Mobility.

 Strength and balance training, as prescribed in the Osteofit program, is an essential part of evidence-based clinical guideline care for patients with osteoporosis (Brown and Josse, 2002).
 The primary goals of the training are to maintain bone and muscles mass and to improve balance and reaction time (American Geriatrics Society, British Geriatrics Society, American Academy of Orthopaedic Surgeons Panel on Falls Prevention 2001).